RDbarssoles/stellantis-system/README.md

 ## 📁 Data Storage

+### Current Solution: JSON File-Based Storage

 Data is stored in JSON files located in `backend/data/`:

 - `edps.json` - EDPS norms
 - `dvp.json` - DVP test procedures
 - `dfmea.json` - DFMEA entries

+**Storage Mechanism:**
+- Simple file-system based storage using Node.js `fs` module
+- Data persisted to disk on every create/update/delete operation
+- Suitable for prototyping and small-scale deployments
+- When using Docker, data is persisted in a Docker volume to survive container restarts

+**Limitations:**
+- No transaction support
+- Limited concurrency handling
+- Not suitable for high-traffic production environments
+- No built-in backup/replication

 **Note:** This is a minimal implementation.
-For production, replace with a proper database (PostgreSQL, MongoDB, etc.)
+For production, replace with a proper database (PostgreSQL, MongoDB, etc.).
+See "Next Steps for Production" section below.

 ## 🐛 Troubleshooting